Powerline – Adds Powerful Statuslines and Prompts to Vim Editor and Bash Terminal

 Was this article helpful?
 Please add a comment or buy me a coffee to show your appreciation.

-44 thoughts on “Powerline – Adds Powerful Statuslines and Prompts to Vim Editor and Bash Terminal”
+44 thoughts on “Powerline – Adds Statuslines and Prompts to Vim and Bash Shell”

 1. Hey, thanks for the guide, it worked very well.
 I had 2 issues and would like to get cleared: